nandordudas/monorepo-starter/apps/api/README.md

 # 💩 API application

-This is the API - or should be.
+This is the API - or it should be.